natenka/pyneng-book-en/docs/source/book/Part_VI.rst

 It is possible to write code without using OOP, but at a minimum learning of OOP basics will help to better understand what an object, class, method, variable are.
 These are things that are used in Python all the time.
-In addition, knowledge of OOP will be useful in reading someone else’s code.
+In addition, knowledge of OOP will be useful in reading someone else's code.
 For example, it will be easier to understand netmiko code.